 There are some concerns with Lion cut though and you should make sure to consult with your groomer, or your vet, as necessarily.
 Pomeranians can have very pale and delicate skin beneath their double coat.
 In fact, their double coat works purposefully to keep your Pomeranian’s skin from ever experiencing the elements.
 The Lion cut exposes this skin to the elements and as such you have to be careful about sunburn in the summer months and frostbite in the winter months.
 Because of your Pomeranian’s skin sensitivity you may find the Lion Cut exposes them to chemicals or elements that cause them to have a skin rash or an allergic reaction.

-The Kennel cut is ideal for the Pomeranian show dogs or the Pomeranian whose owner just doesn’t want to spend a lot of time grooming.
-It was designed to keep professional show dogs fur and hair at a short length but within its overall shape for show season.
+The Kennel cut is like a “buzz cut” for Pomeranians whose owner just doesn’t want to spend a lot of time grooming.
 This makes the coats easy to manage and require a lot less maintenance in the off-season of professional show dogs.
 There is no specified length for this cut, it all depends on your personal preferences for your Pomeranian.